rizinorg/cutter/README.md

 Proper documentation and website will be created before the first release.

-Roadmap information for developers can be found [here](docs/Roadmap.md).

 ## Help

 Right now the best place to obtain help from *cutter* developers and community is joining this telegram group: